-Australia shot out of the blocks with a kick behind from Reece Hodge that turned the New Zealand defence around allowing Tom Wright to cut back inside and score on debut for Australia and give the Wallabies a 5-0 lead.
+Australia shot out of the blocks with a kick behind from Reece Hodge, turning the New Zealand defence around and allowing Tom Wright to cut back inside and score on debut for Australia, and give the Wallabies a 5-nil lead.

-The All Blacks countered quickly with Rieko Ioane crossing in the corner for New Zealand, leveling the scores at 5-5.
+The All Blacks countered quickly with Rieko Ioane crossing in the corner for New Zealand, levelling the scores at 5-all.

-New Zealand were stunned with a red card to prop Ofa Tuungafasi just after the first quarter of the match, when he was deemed to have hit Tom Wright high, with the shoulder, which hit the red card threshold, reducing the All Blacks to 14 men.
+New Zealand were stunned following a red card to prop Ofa Tuungafasi just after the first quarter of the match, when he was deemed to have hit Tom Wright high, with the shoulder, which hit the red card threshold, and reduced the All Blacks to 14 men.

-Australia took the lead with a penalty to Reece Hodge, moving the scoreline to 8-5.
-The All Blacks again countered with a penalty to Jordie Barrett after an Australian infringement, taking the score to 8-8.
+Australia took the lead with a penalty to Reece Hodge, moving the scoreline to 8-5 but the All Blacks countered with a penalty of their own to Jordie Barrett to level the scores once again..

-Australia was put under further pressure when Marika Koroibete was given a yellow card on the cusp of the break for infringing at the breakdown which brought the men in gold to 13 men.
+Australia was put under further pressure when Marika Koroibete was given a yellow card on the cusp of the break, with the winger sent to the bin following repeated Wallabies infringements.

-The second half saw the Wallabies re-take the lead with two back to back Hodge penalties bringing the Wallabies to 14 points against New Zealand’s 8.
+The second half saw the Wallabies re-take the lead with two back-to-back Hodge penalties helping the Wallabies jump to a 14-8 lead.

-The All Blacks found a way to counter quickly off an error from an Australian line-out, scoring a try through Codie Taylor and re-took the lead by one point (14-15).
+The All Blacks found a way to counter quickly off an error from an Australian line-out though, and Codie Taylor capitalised for New Zealand to allow them to wrestle back the lead.

-The momentum of the second half continued to swing between the two sides however the Wallabies fought their way back into the match and an additional penalty to Reece Hodge gave the men in gold the lead with 17-15 with nine minutes to go.
+The momentum of the second half continued to swing between the two sides however the Wallabies fought their way back into the match and an additional penalty to Reece Hodge gave the men in gold a two-point lead with nine minutes to go.

-The Wallabies continued to battle against the All Blacks defence and after hammering New Zealand with over 11 phases Australia scored through Taniela Tupou punching through on a pick and drive.
+The Wallabies continued to battle against the All Blacks defence and after hammering New Zealand for over 11 phases Australia, Taniela Tupou punched through to score.

-Hodge converted the try and gave the Wallabies take a 24-15 lead with minutes to spare.
+Hodge converted the try and gave the Wallabies take a 24-15 lead with just minutes to spare but the drama wasn’t yet over as the All Blacks grabbed a five-pointer of their own to close the margin.

-The final stages of the match saw New Zealand continue to hammer the Wallabies defence, but the men in gold held strong, turning the ball over, and ending the match with the victory, sending the ball into jubilant fans at Suncorp Stadium.
+New Zealand continued to hammer the Wallabies defence in the closing stages but the men in gold held strong, turning the ball over, to send the ball into a jubilant Suncorp Stadium.

-The win keeps Australia’s e-toro Tri-Nations hopes alive and continues the Wallabies recent unbeaten run in Brisbane going with seven matches in a row.
+The win keeps Australia’s e-Toro Tri Nations hopes alive, and continues the Wallabies unbeaten run in Brisbane going with seven wins in a row.

 Wallabies: 1.
 James Slipper 2.
 Brandon Paenga-Amosa 3.
 Allan Alaalatoa 4.
 Rob Simmons 5.
 Matt Philip 6.
 Lachie Swinton 7.
 Michael Hooper (c) 8.
 Harry Wilson 9.
 Nic White 10.
 Reece Hodge 11.
 Marika Koroibete 12.
 Hunter Paisami 13.
 Jordan Petaia 14.
 Tom Wright 15.
 Tom Banks